surajbartoula/surajbartoula/README.md

-- 👋 Hi, I’m @surajbartoula
+- 👋 Hi, I’m surajbartoula
 - 👀 I’m interested in C prgoramming and Web developemnt.
 - 🌱 I’m currently learning C programming in 42 Abu Dhabi.
 - 💞️ I’m looking to collaborate on web developement using React.